thumbliner/thumbliner/toys.md

 ---

 ## **Geo-Political Simulator** by Eversim<br>
-Run a modern country by setting taxes and budgets, steering domestic policy and the economy across major sectors, and managing approval and diplomacy through crises and security shocks.
+Run a modern country by setting taxes and budgets, steering policy and the economy, and managing approval and diplomacy through crises and security shocks.
 <p>
 <div style="position:relative;width:100%;padding-bottom:56.25%;height:0;overflow:hidden;border-radius:10px;">
   <iframe